Push is on for school drive

 Recently letters were sent out to past supporters letting them know how badly donations are needed for this third year of the school supply drive.

-A deadline of July 15 is only a week away as there are a number of ways to help.
+The time is now as there are a handful of ways to help.

 • Donate online at PayPal.Me/lovepv.